News and Events

 Congratulations to Paul Baek for one of his publications: “Molecularly Engineered Intrinsically Healable and Stretchable Conducting Polymers” published on “Chemistry of Materials” have a top download for the month of October, 2017.

-Congratulations to the graduation of Bicheng Zhu, Thomas Kerr-Phillips, Eddie Chan and Mona Damavanti !
+Congratulations to Zhu Bicheng, Thomas Kerr-Phillips, Eddie Chan, and Mona Damavanti on their graduation!

-Congratulations to Paul Baek for winning the second place in the invited PhD oral presentations and Min Wang for winning the first place in the first year PhD oral presentations.
+Kudos to Paul Baek for securing the second place in the PhD student invited oral presentations, and congratulations to Min Wang for winning first place in the first-year PhD student oral presentations.

-Members of the Polymer Electronics Research Centre (PERC) participated in the 8th International Conference on Advanced Materials and Nanotechnology in Queenstown 12-16 February 2017.
+Members of the Polymer Electronics Research Centre (PERC) attended the 8th International Conference on Advanced Materials and Nanotechnology held in Queenstown from February 12th to 16th, 2017.

-Congratulation to Peikai Zhang for the poster prize.
+Congratulations to Peikai Zhang for winning a poster award.

-Members of the Travas-Sejdic Group participated in the 9th PERC Symposium at the University of Auckland on 13-14 November 2014.
-Students and academics presented exciting research developments in a range of projects in areas such as biomaterials and drug delivery, polymer-based sensors, microfabrication, and polymer brushes for functional surfaces.
+Members of the Travas-Sejdic group participated in the 9th PERC Symposium held at the University of Auckland on November 13th and 14th, 2014.
+Students and scholars presented exciting research progress on a range of projects in areas such as biomaterials and drug delivery, polymer-based sensors, microfabrication, and polymer brushes for functional surfaces.